rebelsky/csc207c/pages/syllabus.md

 This may be your first semester using Gradescope.
 Gradescope does some things well and some things less wengll.
 Things will likely mess up from time to time.
 That's okay; it's part of the process.
 I'll make adjustments when you have difficulty.
 I hope you'll accept my apologies when I do something wrong (or at least fail to adjust my processes to the way Gradescope thinks they should be done).

 This may be your first semester using VSCode and a modern build tool.
-It's certainly my first semester using VSCode with Java and Gradle.
+It's certainly my first semester using VSCode with Maven.
 That's okay; we'll learn together.

 ### Multiple sections

 There are multiple sections of this course.
-The primary learning goals for both sections should be the same (although we may phrase them differently).
-The ways in which we measure your success at achieving those will differ.
-There are also section-specific learning goals that reflect the individual perspectives of the instructors.
+Since I'm teaching both of them, you should find them mostly the same.
+I will do my best to keep the two synchronized.

 ### Names